W0BTU Broadband Preamps

 Two back-to-back 1N914/1N4148 diodes from preamp input to ground also shown.
 Since this photo was taken, there are now four diodes, two in series in each direction.

 There is now a small incandescent lamp in series with the input to prevent damage from nearby transmitting antennas in proximity to the receive antennas.

 The pot shown is to reduce the input signal so that I can match the signal levels while comparing different antennas.
 It's also in series with the input.
 Approx. 2000 ohms.
 I use it to reduce the preamp gain so that the signals from the RX antennas are similar in strength to the signals from the TX antenna.

 - Based on a design in Solid State Design For the Radio Amateur, © 1977 ARRL - Pages 97, 98, 122, 123

 - The RF choke shown in the schematic can be eliminated.
-It was for locating the preamp remotely near the receive antenna (not necessary) and feeding 12 VDC through the coax to power the preamp with a bias-tee arrangement (two broadband RF chokes and two .1 uF disc ceramics).
+It was for locating the preamp remotely near the receive antenna (not usually necessary) and feeding 12 VDC through the coax to power the preamp with a bias-tee arrangement (two broadband RF chokes and two .1 uF disc ceramics).

 - There are advantages to using a bipolar transistor over an FET or JFET.
 See the above-referenced ARRL publication for more information.

 - I have only ever used a TRW LT1001A in the original amplifier at the top of this page.
 It has slightly better specs than the 2N5109.
 The LT1001A (now unobtanium) was offered for use in CATV applications.
 The preamps below use the surface-mount (SO-8) MRF5812.